Table of Contents

 A single fulfilment centre handles operations for countless ecommerce businesses and ships millions of orders out regularly.
 Because of this, their volume and experience make them a strategic partner.

-Fulfilment companies can also drive greater efficiencies in everything from the low shipping rates they negotiate with couriers to the number, size, and locations of their fulfilment centres — all to be utilised by the ecommerce businesses they work with.
+Fulfilment companies can also drive greater efficiencies in everything from the low shipping rates they negotiate with carriers to the number, size, and locations of their fulfilment centers — all to be utilised by the ecommerce businesses they work with.

 “When you’re dealing with logistics, you want everything to flow, and ShipBob has been able to help out with pretty much every shipping issue we’ve come across.
 Knowing that your shipping department is taken care of is one less thing you have to worry about, and it allows you to focus on growing your business.”